prisma/dataguide/content/07-database-tools/02-evaluating-type-safety-in-the-top-8-typescript-orms.md

 ### Type Safety: Strong

-Along with Mikro-ORM and Bookshelf.js, Objection.js is an ORM-like library built around the Knex.js query builder.
-Its TypeScript support and type safety are much stronger than Bookshelf.js and comparable to Mikro-ORM’s.
+Along with MikroORM and Bookshelf.js, Objection.js is an ORM-like library built around the Knex.js query builder.
+Its TypeScript support and type safety are much stronger than Bookshelf.js and comparable to MikroORM’s.
 It is a strong choice for developers seeking a pared-down, minimal ORM-like library with strong TypeScript typings.

-## Mikro-ORM
+## MikroORM

 ### Evaluation summary